Life. Love. Food

 How easy was that?? *waves pompoms in the air*

 The heat of the fish as a result of the chili flakes used in the marination was perfectly tempered by the creaminess of the tartar sauce.
-The crust was mildly crusty coating and the super tender moist fish made every bite an experience.
+The crust was mildly crusty and the super-tender, moist fish made every bite an experience.
 The beer flavor was present but mild and complimented all the other flavors instead of overpowering them.
-The time and rosemary also really came through and the crown jewel, the orange, present in both the fish and the tartar sauce tied it all together.
+The thyme and rosemary also really came through and the crown jewel, the orange notes, present in both the fish and the tartar sauce tied it all together.

 You have to try this out guys!
 You just have to!!!!